openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Might

 Might is the attribute of brute strength and physical power.
-Your might score represents your ability to actively overpower your foes through sheer muscle.
+Your Might score represents your ability to actively overpower your foes and your environment through sheer muscle.

 #### Challenging Test of Might (CR 15)

 In the midst of combat, a small boulder proves to be a nuisance for maneuvering into tactical positions, so Rogar employs his mighty thews to shove it 10 feet out of the way.

-**Success with a twist:** Rogar manages to move the boulder, however, he pulls a muscle and suffers the *slowed* bane.
+**Success with a twist:** Rogar manages to move the boulder.
+However, he pulls a muscle and suffers the *slowed* bane.

 **Failure, but the story progresses:** Rogar is so focused on moving the boulder that he fails to notice the pair of goblins that have now flanked him.